GPlates/gplates-web-service/docker/notes.md

-## ☣☣☣ Warning: The notes from this line below are meant for Michael Chin.
-Other people might fail to understand them.
-Ask him! 👀
+## ☣👀Warning: The notes in this page are meant for development team only.
+Others may fail to understand them.☣👀

 ### Use the "build-docker-images" branch to build Docker images.

 - merge master branch to the "build-docker-images" branch
 - update build-docker-images.txt in the "build-docker-images" branch
-- push
+- push (you don't need to remove the old docker images. the images will be updated.)
 - the new docker images will be built by the github action

 ## 👉 Setup PostGIS database